Detailed guides to painful problems, treatments & more

 Masking Pain is Under-Rated

-“Masking symptoms,” especially with medications, is often maligned because it doesn’t “aid healing” or “treat the root cause.”
-These are particularly common anti-medical gripes in alternative medicine — usually a setup for the claim that alt-med can “aid healing” or “treat the root cause” much more effectively than those silly doctors.
+“Masking symptoms,” especially with drugs, is often scorned because it doesn’t “aid healing” or “treat the root cause.”
+These are common anti-medical gripes in alternative medicine — usually a setup for the claim that alt-med can “aid healing” or “treat the root cause” much more effectively than those silly doctors.

-Here’s the most idiotically simple example of how healing is often just about protecting injury from stresses: bad sprains need to be immobilized for a while, just like a fracture.
+Here’s an absurdly simple example of how healing is often just about protecting injury from stresses: bad sprains need to be immobilized for a while, just like a fracture.
 No kidding, right?
-It might seem “obvious,” but it was actually common practice for decades to recommend excessive early mobilization.1
+It might seem “obvious,” but it was actually common practice for decades to recommend excessive early mobilization.2

-Most importantly, pain is weird,3 and somewhat self-perpetuating — particularly to the extent that it’s exacerbated by stress, fear, and anxiety.
-Pain medication or any other temporary symptom relief, when it works, can help to break that vicious cycle simply by demonstrating that the problem is not so bad that the pain can’t be relieved.4 Such reassurance is more than just temporary relief: it can actually change the equation.
+Most importantly, pain is weird,4 and somewhat self-perpetuating, perhaps exacerbated by stress, fear, and anxiety.
+Pain medication or any other temporary symptom relief, when it works, might help to break that vicious cycle simply by demonstrating that the pain isn’t invincible.5 Such reassurance is more than just temporary relief: it can actually change the equation.
 This might be how pleasant massage could have a meaningful therapeutic effect, even if it has no biological impact on healing.
+Even if it’s fleeting, hope is powerful, an can inspire more confident exploration ways to cope and adapt — especially movement, activity, and exercise.
+This is the concept of “windows of (rehab) opportunity” in rehab and pain medicine.

-The one worthwhile concern about masking symptoms is that it can make you too cocky.
-Pain killers and anti-inflammatories, when they are effective, can make you feel less vulnerable than you actually are.5 And re-injury — even minor re-injury6 — can really slow down rehab.
+The one worthwhile concern about masking symptoms is that it can make you overconfident with your exercise and activity choices.
+Pain killers and anti-inflammatories, when they are effective, can make you feel less vulnerable than you actually are.6 And re-injury — even minor re-injury7 — can really slow down rehab.
 So when you decide it’s time for some symptom relief, you must exercise more cautiously.

 So, focus on facilitating natural recovery, and don’t knock a little “symptom relief” along the way — but be quite cautious while medicated!